rhempel/umm_malloc/README.md

 a heap fragmentation metric which they graciously allowed to be used in umm_malloc.

+Katherine Whitlock (@stellar-aria) extended the library for usage in scenarios where more than one heap or memory space is needed.

 ## Usage

 This library is designed to be included in your application as a